ibm-cloud-docs/logs-router/about.md

     Regions do not share data.

 - When you create a tenant, you must define 1 target destination.
 For more information, see [Creating a tenant](/docs/logs-router?topic=logs-router-tenant-create).

-- You can define up to 2 target destinations per target.
-The targets must be of different type.
-- When you update a tenant, you can modify the name of the tenant only.
+- When you update a tenant, you can only modify the name of the tenant.
 - When you delete a tenant, you also delete the target definitions.
 If you want to delete a target destination instance, you must delete the instance separately.
 - You can list all the tenants in an account by using the `v1/tenants` route.
 - To get the details of a tenant, the route accepts a query parameter name to return details of the named tenant.